junqing-zhang/junqing-zhang.github.io/_pages/research-group.md

 # Potential Funding
 ## Newton International Fellowships for Post-Doc
-The [Newton International Fellowships](https://royalsociety.org/grants-schemes-awards/grants/newton-international/){:target="_blank"} application will open in 2020.
+The [Newton International Fellowships](https://royalsociety.org/grants-schemes-awards/grants/newton-international/){:target="_blank"} application will open in 2021.
 Please contact us if you are interested.

 ## China Scholarship Council for PhD Students and Visiting Researchers
-We are proud to be the partner of CSC scholarship.
+We are proud to be the partner of the CSC scholarship.
 This is a very generous scholarship which provides full financial support.
-In particular, our university will waive the tuition fee and CSC will provide the living allowance.
+In particular, our university will waive the international tuition fee and CSC will provide the living allowance.

 The application will open every year around October.
-Please note this is a two step application.
-You should submit a full application to our university first.
+Please note this is a two-step application.
+* Step 1: You should submit a full application (in English) to our university first.
 You have to get a unconditional offer before you place a CSC application to our university.
 The deadline for this step is usually in the middle of January.
-Once you are successful at step 1, you will then submit a full application to the CSC in China.
+* Step 2: If you are successful at step 1, you will then submit another full application (in Chinese) to the CSC in China.
 The deadline is usually in the middle of March.
+The result is usually announced in May.
+If you are successful in both steps, you will be awarded the full scholarship from our University and CSC.

 For more information please check [our university website](https://www.liverpool.ac.uk/study/postgraduate-research/fees-and-funding/scholarships-and-awards/the-university-of-liverpool-and-china-scholarship-council-awards/){:target="_blank"} and also the CSC website.

 CSC also has funding for visiting researchers, including visiting PhDs and scholars.
+The procedures may a little different.
+Please contact us if you are interested.

 ## UK Jiangsu 20+20 programme for Visiting Researchers
 If you are PhD students or scholars in universities of Jiangsu Province, China, another potential route is the [UK Jiangsu 20+20 programme](https://junqing-zhang.github.io/posts/2019/04/blog-post-uk-jiangsu-collaboration/){:target="_blank"}.
-Under this scheme, PhD and ECRs will be supported for six months and one year, respectively.

 Please visit [https://ukjs2020.com/](https://ukjs2020.com/){:target="_blank"} for further information.